xahon/AshleyECS-API-Generator/README.md

 # How does it work in Intellij IDEA?
-To use that generator you don't need to enable 'Annotation processing' To process annotations you don't need to run gradle from terminal
+To use that generator you don't need to enable 'Annotation processing'
+To process annotations you don't need to run gradle from terminal before run

 JetBrains says that kapt is not supported by IDEA's build system:
 > Please note that kapt is still not supported for IntelliJ IDEA’s own build system.
 Launch the build from the “Maven Projects” toolbar whenever you want to re-run the annotation processing.
 >
 > Source (https://kotlinlang.org/docs/reference/kapt.html)

-But this is working fine for me even if I just run project after clean
+But this is working fine for me even if I just run project after I clean it

 # How to add into project?